 Aircraft fuel burn modelling is one of our core capabilities and, with fuel burn a key driver of CO2 emissions, we have the ability to calculate and report the estimated CO2 output from flying.
 Our accredited and independent methodology puts us ahead of our rivals.
 For accuracy on aviation emission data we believe we can’t be beaten.

 We passionately believe that business and consumers should be armed with the best information on which to make their purchasing decisions - particularly when it comes to making more environmentally friendly choices - this is why we developed our CO2 calculator and CARE Index.
 Peter Hind, CEO | RDC

 Better method, better data

 You may have seen many other CO2 calculators on the market but the methodology behind ours sets it apart.
-It has been specifically developed to provide the most flexible and accurate estimations of CO2 emissions available.
+It has been specifically developed to provide the most flexible and accurate estimations of aviation CO2 emissions available.

 Others: Two-dimensional output

 Typically most CO2 calculators on the market only take a couple of factors into consideration when calculating emissions such as route and aircraft type.

 We take route and aircraft type plus more granular factors such as engine type, age, fuel burn, and much more to give you a much more detailed picture.

 ICAO calculate fuel burn for the specific aircraft type operating a flight segment and convert the resultant fuel burn to CO2 using the standard conversion factor.

 The Eurocontrol SET uses a statistical approach based on fuel burn samples of real life flights operations to produce a fuel burn and CO2 estimate, aimed at small emitters – usually operators of business jets.